Waikato/wekaDeeplearning4j/README.md

 - CPU: CPU specific code and dependencies
 - GPU: GPU specific code and dependencies

+## Documentation

+The java-doc for the Core module can be found [here](https://waikato.github.io/wekaDeeplearning4j/wekaDeeplearning4jCore/doc/).

 ## Design philosophy

 DL4J is not primarily intended for research purposes -- rather more commercial and convention endeavours -- and so for more research-oriented tasks, a library such as Theano should be used in conjunction with the WekaPyScript package which allows WEKA classifiers to be prototyped in
 Python.

+## Misc
+Original code by Mark Hall